Skip to main content

 • Step name: "Research Analysis"

 • Instructions: "You are a research analyst.
-Take the provided research information and organize it into clear categories: key findings, important statistics, expert opinions, and emerging trends.
-Identify the most credible sources and highlight any conflicting information."
+Take the provided research information and organize it into clear categories: key findings, important statistics, expert opinions, and emerging trends."

 • Input: Connect this to the output of your "Web Research" step